 You can practice your old-age makeup skills with a costume of Professor McGonagall or dye your hair and put together a punk-rock witch costume to go as the Auror, Nymphadora Tonks.
 If you’re open to branch out, consider some iconic witches from other books and films.

 Hopefully, this doesn’t need to be mentioned, but there is no circumstance where it’s okay to paint your face a darker color to pretend to be of a different race.
 However, culturally insensitive costumes can go a step beyond blackface or brownface.

 Costumes like “Mexican” or “Jamaican” are almost always inappropriate since you can’t distill an entire country’s population into one costume without resorting to harmful stereotypes.

 Do Instead: Respectful Representations

-Hopefully, this time around, we’ll see nothing but cool and original Halloween costumes.
+Hopefully, this time around, we’ll see nothing but excellent and original Halloween costumes.
 Did we miss any Halloween costumes that you are sick of seeing year after year?
 Do you have some alternative suggestions you think people should try?
 Comment on Facebook to let us know!